Agent of Deterioration: Incorrect Temperature

 What about many fluctuations?
 Repetitive stresses can give rise to fatigue cracking.
 Beginning with the "single cycle stress" that causes fracture, engineering data from many materials shows that at about one quarter of this stress for brittle materials (glass, ceramics, old oil paint) and one half of this stress for tough materials (wood, paper, leather), fatigue cracking will occur after about a million cycles.
 By about one eighth of this stress, fluctuations will be tolerated indefinitely, but because it will take 3,000 years to reach a million daily cycles and because most objects cannot respond fully to cycles faster than this, then we can take the million cycle/one quarter stress combination as a very cautious extrapolation of how much to worry about multiple fluctuations.
 Thus, we can extrapolate that if a high-sensitivity (brittle) object is damaged by one 50°C fluctuation, then daily fluctuations of 10°C will take many millennia to cause the same damage (hence the tolerance of prior history by the old mirror).
 For the great majority of archive and museum objects that are many times less sensitive, we can cautiously increase these permissible daily fluctuations to 20°C or even 40°C. The geological modelling on erosion of poorly bonded and brittle sandstone exposed to the temperature extremes of the desert for millennia suggests that this estimate is cautious because the day–night fluctuations experienced by such surfaces is well over ~50°C.

 One author has reported that cracks in experimental paintings on canvas were due to small temperature fluctuations, but examination of the data shows that a combination of faulty temperature measurement and condensation on the canvas is a more likely explanation.
-The heavily cracked and cupped Krieghoff painting subjected to daily historic fluctuations in RH and temperature, shows an absence of cracks over the stretcher bars.
+The heavily cracked and cupped Krieghoff painting in Figure 4 in the chapter on "Incorrect Relative Humidity," subjected to daily historic fluctuations in RH and temperature, shows an absence of cracks over the stretcher bars.
 Calculations of the thermal response, as well as the moisture response of the area over the stretcher bars (Michalski 1991), shows that this region was protected primarily from daily RH fluctuations, not daily temperature fluctuations.
 Therefore, the daily temperature fluctuations of a historic Canadian house do not appear to be responsible for the cracking in this object.
 On the other hand, some authors' computer modelling of old oil paintings suggests that low winter temperatures, as a seasonal fluctuation, are indeed responsible for certain patterns of cracks commonly observed.

 Using the practical concept of "proofed fluctuation"